NiklasBeierl/vmi-data-utils/wiki/vendors/ubuntu.md

 ... can be downloaded here: http://cloud-images.ubuntu.com/releases/
 There is also a (s)ftp server at cloud-images.ubuntu.com, but it apparently only has a subset of the files available and uses a different directory structure. 🤷🏼

 **Note**: For some releases, there are image files called `<something>-kvm.img`.
 Counterintuitively, we did not succeed in setting them up on qemu/kvm.
-Also note that they are likely not using `-generic` kernel, thus likely require different debugging symbols!
+Also note that they are likely not using `-generic` kernels, thus likely require different debugging symbols!

 # Kernel debug symbols:
 To determine the version of the kernel contained in the image see [General.md](../General.md).